Tensions Rise In Mozambique As Vote Counting Under Way - UrduPoint

 President Filipe Nyusi's Frelimo party, which has ruled the southern African country since independence from Portugal in 1975, is widely expected to win the polls held on Tuesday.

-The vote has been seen as a key test of a peace deal sealed in August between Frelimo and Renamo, a former rebel group turned main opposition party.
+The vote has been seen as a key test of a peace deal sealed in August between former civil war foes Frelimo and Renamo, a rebel group turned main opposition party.

-The spokesman for election watchdog Sala da Paz, Hermenegildo Mulhovo, said police fired tear gas and warning shots in the central province of Nampula -- a Renamo stronghold -- after opposition supporters refused to leave polling premises to "protect their vote".
+Election watchdog Sala da Paz said police fired tear gas and warning shots in the central province of Nampula -- a Renamo stronghold -- after opposition supporters refused to leave polling premises to "protect their vote".

-"So far, from the issues that have been reported, we cannot say that the process has been 100 percent free and fair," Mulhovo told AFP.
+"So far, from the issues that have been reported, we cannot say that the process has been 100 percent free and fair," Sala da Paz spokesman Hermenegildo Mulhovo told AFP.

-He said that police had killed a voter in the eastern city of Nampula in circumstances that were still unclear.
-Government officials were not immediately able to confirm the incident.
+He said that police had killed a voter in Nampula city, the provincial capital, in circumstances that were still unclear.

+The authorities were not immediately able to confirm the incident, but said 73 people had been arrested for "disturbances in polling stations".

-Mozambique's electoral commission meanwhile indicated it will not publish provisional tallies as it has previously, only committing to releasing the final results within the mandated 15-day period after the vote.
+- 'Headed down dangerous path' - Mozambique's electoral commission meanwhile indicated it will not publish provisional tallies as it has in the past, only committing to releasing the final results within the mandated 15-day period after the vote.

 "The more they delay publishing the results, the more you create lack of trust and risks of tensions," Mulhovo said.

-"If these results are manipulated we will never accept them, we do not want a return to the problems of the past," he said.
+"If these results are manipulated we will never accept them, we do not want a return to the problems of the past," the opposition leader said.

+On Wednesday Renamo's secretary-general Roque Silva urged Mozambicans to "keep calm during vote counting."
+Around 13 million of Mozambique's population of 30 million citizens were registered to vote in the presidential, parliamentary and provincial elections.

 - Peace deal under pressure - Frelimo and Renamo fought a brutal civil war from 1975 to 1992, and an election campaign marred by violence raised fears that conflict could return to one of the world's poorest countries.